Chart Color Schemes

 Marino - Seaview Downs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Marino - Seaview Downs, as per the latest Census, comprised 92.9% houses and 7.1% other dwellings.
-In comparison, Adelaide metro had 70.8% houses and 29.2% other dwellings.
-Home ownership in Marino - Seaview Downs stood at 40.4%, with mortgaged dwellings at 44.3% and rented ones at 15.3%.
-The median monthly mortgage repayment was $1,820, higher than Adelaide metro's average of $1,700.
-The median weekly rent in Marino - Seaview Downs was $375, compared to Adelaide metro's $330.
-Nationally, Marino - Seaview Downs' mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.
+In Marino - Seaview Downs, as per the latest Census, 92.9% of dwellings were houses with the remaining 7.1% comprising semi-detached homes, apartments, and other types.
+This differs from Adelaide metro's distribution of 70.8% houses and 29.2% other dwellings.
+The home ownership rate in Marino - Seaview Downs was 40.4%, with mortgaged dwellings at 44.3% and rented ones at 15.3%.
+The median monthly mortgage repayment in the area was $1,820, higher than Adelaide metro's average of $1,700.
+Meanwhile, the median weekly rent was $375, compared to Adelaide metro's $330.
+Nationally, Marino - Seaview Downs' median monthly mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing